allison-palum/oev-ui-dev-test--allison-palum/README.md

 ### 3. Storybook
 Currently this component has one story, think about capturing other potential use cases of this component.

 >1.
 With the Figma component not having a Button, and the component in this application having one, the "isSelected" was something to grapple with.
 It would make sense that a Card component can either be selectable OR have a call to action button.
 For this reason, I separated those two versions of the Card component into different stories.
+>
+>2.
 The default Card has no button and is selectable.
+This includes a hover state on the card where the background changes colors and the card moves as you hover over it.
+>
-You then have the option to create a Card with a Button.
+>3.
+You then have the option to create a Card with a Button, which will not change styles when hovered over.
+Only the button itself is clickable.
+This was all achieved via BEM class modifiers and css selection.

 ### 4. Organisation
 If you have time, think about the structure of the app.
 There is no right or wrong here, we're just interested to know how you would structure your components/stories/styles